jeffdaily/parasail/README.md

 parasail follows the typical configure, make, make install steps of other GNU autotools-based installations.
 There are no external dependencies.
 There is an optional CMake build available, however the GNU autotools-based installation is the preferred method.

+By default, running "make install" will install parasail into /usr/local.
+You will find the parasail.h header in /usr/local/include and the parasail library, e.g., libparasail.so, in /usr/local/lib.
+If you specify a different prefix during configure, for example `configure --prefix=/some/other/path`, then look within the include and lib directories there for the parasail.h header and libparasail.so library, respectively.

+Don't forget to link your application to the parasail library.
+For example, `gcc foo.c -I/where/you/installed/include -L/where/you/installed/lib -lparasail`.
+Otherwise, you'll see errors such as `undefined reference to 'parasail_sw'`.

 ## C Interface Example

 [back to top](#parasail-pairwise-sequence-alignment-library)